CSYE6225-Rohan/webapp/README.md

 2. Execute command "node server.js" to start web server
 3. Open API testing tool and hit API "http://127.0.0.1:8080/healthz"
 4. Check if entry for hit is added in mysql db

+Create .env and ubuntu.env from their templates and fill values

+Order to run
+In zsh: Settings_ubuntu.sh
+In zsh: Setting_files.sh
+In bash: /opt/ubuntu.sh